Final report for GNE20-229

-- Observe the effects of feeding frequency on feeding behavior of tautog (Tautoga onitis)
+Objective: Observe the effects of feeding frequency on feeding behavior of tautog (Tautoga onitis)

-The purpose of this project is to improve feeding strategies for finfish aquaculture farmers by incorporating fish feeding behavior.
+The purpose of this project was to improve feeding strategies for finfish aquaculture farmers by incorporating fish feeding behavior.
 Tautog (Tautoga onitis) is a coastal wrasse native to the Northeast coast of the United States (Bigelow & Schoeder, 1953).
 Tautog are highly sought after and are actively pursued by recreational and commercial anglers due to its desired flesh quality for human consumption (ASMFC 2017).
 Overfishing of the wild stock and high demand for the fish has made the species an ideal candidate for finfish culture in recirculating aquaculture systems (RAS).
 Farm reared tautog will provide an environmentally sustainable wild fish substitute to relieve the currently stressed wild population while providing regional aquaculture farmers with a local finfish product to bring to market.

 Hypothesis 1 (H1):